 No prepayment penalty

 Of course, if you have the money beforehand, paying off your loan earlier will help you save on the long-term interest payments.
-You need to check that the loan provider doesn’t charge a prepayment penalty for early payments though, or you’ll lose out on the entire savings aspect.
+You need to check that the loan provider doesn’t charge a prepayment penalty for early payments though.

 Personal Loans Alternatives